CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/lab-03.md

    <validation step="e563f609-c163-48c7-816f-e11985cba271" />

-## Summary
+### Summary

-In this exercise, you have built your own HR/Payroll copilot locally ,integrated Azure Cognitive Search with your Application and deployed the HR/Payroll Copilot application to Azure.
+In this lab, you have built your own HR/Payroll copilot locally ,integrated Azure Cognitive Search with your Application and deployed the HR/Payroll Copilot application to Azure.

-### You have successfully completed the lab